 Simon Latcovich focuses on representing clients in civil litigation, criminal defense, and government investigations.
-He has represented corporations, professional firms, senior executives, senior government officials, and other individuals in cases in both federal and state courts.
+He has represented corporations, professional firms, senior executives, senior government officials including a former director of the Central Intelligence Agency, and other individuals in cases in both federal and state courts.
 He has advised clients facing investigations conducted by grand juries, government agencies, and congressional committees.

-Mr. Latcovich was selected for inclusion in the 2014 Washington, DC Rising Stars list in litigation.
-He has represented both plaintiffs and defendants in civil litigation covering an extensive range of issues, including commercial disputes, false claims, fraud, professional liability defense, antitrust, securities law, and trusts/estates.
+Since then, Mr. Latcovich has represented both plaintiffs and defendants in civil litigation covering an extensive range of issues, including commercial disputes, false claims, fraud, professional liability defense, antitrust, securities law, and trusts/estates.
 Mr. Latcovich’s criminal defense work has involved allegations of political corruption, false statements, bank fraud, obstruction of justice, disclosure of classified information, violations of the Foreign Corrupt Practices Act, and environmental crimes.

 Along with two of his partners, Mr. Latcovich is the co-author of a treatise, Federal Criminal Discovery, published in 2011.
 The American Bar Association describes the book as an “invaluable resource for judges, academics, prosecutors, and defense lawyers.”
 Mr. Latcovich has also taught Trial Practice and Federal White Collar Crime at Georgetown University Law Center.